Bluebird Feeder Review

 3. Will a Special Bird Food be Needed in a Bluebird Feeder?

 Live or dried meal worms. → Mealworms are really not worms at all, they are beetle larvae.
 They are easy to keep.
 (For some people!)

 They do not smell and are not slimy like earthworms.
 They are quite active, so they will need to be kept in a secure container that breaths.

-Most backyard bird feeders will likely want to purchase freeze-dried meal worms.
+Most backyard bird watchers will likely want to purchase freeze-dried meal worms.

-Fruit & Jelly are also suitable for a Bluebird Feeder.
+Fruit & Jelly are also suitable for some styles of Bluebird Feeder.

 4. What are the Positives of Hanging a Meal Worm Feeder?

 - A meal worm feeder is an opportunity for attracting backyard birds which normally would not come to a regular seed feeder.

 - Mealworms are very easy to maintain when you buy them live.